Police use live ammunition and tear gas as hundereds protest against Indian PM’s visit.

 They have fought two wars over the region and were on the verge of a third in 2002 before pulling back.

-The opening is the latest tentative peace move, but little has been done to resolve the central territorial issue.
+The opening is the latest in tentative peace moves that have done little to resolve the central territorial issue.